webplatform/docs/tutorials/javascript_best_practices/index.md

   }
 }</pre>

 This works, however it means that if you later need to make a change to these styles you need to go through the JavaScript and apply the changes there.
-The more complex the change is the harder it’ll be to edit this.
+The more complex the change is the harder it will be to edit this.
 Furthermore, not every JavaScript developer is proficient or interested in CSS, which means there’ll be a lot of back and forth until the outcome is reached.
 By adding a class called “error” to the element when there is an error, you can ensure that the styling information is kept inside the CSS, which is more appriate:

 <pre>var f = document.getElementById('mainform');
 var inputs = f.getElementsByTagName('input');